grafana/agent/docs/sources/flow/reference/components/otelcol.exporter.loadbalancing.md

 {{< /collapse >}}

-You need to fill in correct OTLP credentials prior to running the above example.
+You must fill in the correct OTLP credentials prior to running the example.
-The example above can be started by using [k3d][]s:
+You can use [k3d][] to start the example:

 ```bash
 k3d cluster create grafana-agent-lb-test
 kubectl apply -f kubernetes_config.yaml
 ```

 To delete the cluster, run:

 ```bash
 k3d cluster delete grafana-agent-lb-test
 ```